 A social media campaign is when a brand leverages digital platforms to assist them with their marketing goals.
 It can be run on any platform that has a social networking element.
 So, for example, a Google ad would not be considered a social media campaign, as it’s a search engine rather than a social networking platform.
-However, a coordinated marketing effort using Instagram, Facebook, Pinterest, LinkedIn, TikTok, Twitter, Snapchat would fall under a social media campaign.
-It differs from your usual social media content, in that it’s usually run over a set period of time, and is designed to fulfill a specific purpose.
+However, a coordinated marketing effort using Instagram, Facebook, Pinterest, LinkedIn, TikTok, X (formerly Twitter), Snapchat, and Lemon8(opens in a new tab or window)would fall under a social media campaign.
+It differs from your usual social media content(opens in a new tab or window), in that it’s usually run over a set period of time, and is designed to fulfill a specific purpose.
 It can be either organic or paid, but it’s often run with increased focus and measurability than your day-to-day content.

 These marketing efforts were then proliferated on their social media channels, where they shared a two-minute hero video combining the girls' reactions alongside the hashtag #itsabouttime.
 The campaign generated a lot of attention and helped position Citi Bank as a company that truly cares about its audience.

-This campaign is a great example of how a social media campaign can effectively work alongside other marketing efforts, such as billboards, print, and video.
+This campaign is a great example of how a social media campaign can effectively work alongside other marketing efforts, such as billboards(opens in a new tab or window), print, and video(opens in a new tab or window).
 It also showcases the importance of emotion in helping your audience truly connect with a social media campaign.

 Want to add the element of human emotion to your own social media campaign?
-Canva’s Black And White Portrait Of Woman Covering Her Face template is a great place to start.
+Canva’s Black And White Portrait Of Woman Covering Her Face template(opens in a new tab or window) is a great place to start.

 This fun campaign is one that effectively taps into the zeitgeist—the popularity of dancing and challenges on TikTok—to amplify its reach.
 It’s also a great example of creating a branded hashtag for your campaign and engaging the use of influencers.
 Another key takeaway is that competitions make for excellent social media campaigns, as there’s added incentive for viewers to engage with it.